Olaolu22/Lagos-Traffic-Predictor/ReadMe.md

 You can as well copy this link: https://colab.research.google.com/drive/1FgS-DdIIvehf8PTx6erTB1TlxMLk3LG4#scrollTo=2Y6bFySxVLg9
 ## Overview

-As a resident of Lagos, Nigeria's bustling economic hub, I and quite a number of other people have often found ourselves stuck in traffic, wasting time and fuel.
-Recognising the effect on traffic congestion on productivity, safety, and overall quality of life, I decided to leverage the skills i've garnered so far to try and solve this problem.
+As a resident of Lagos, Nigeria’s bustling economic hub, I’ve often found myself stuck in traffic — wasting valuable time, fuel, and energy.
+Recognizing how congestion affects productivity, safety, and well-being, I decided to apply the AI/ML skills I’ve gained so far to try to predict traffic congestion and help people plan better.

-With frequent traffic bottlenecks in Lagos, especially around key zones like Ikeja and Berger, I built this predictive system to assist commuters in planning better routes, and contingencies ahead of traffic.
-This app predicts traffic congestion levels — **Low**, **Medium**, or **High** ; howbeit still a prototype with potential for scalability.

 This project is a machine learning-powered web app built with **Streamlit** that predicts traffic congestion levels in the **Ikeja–Berger axis of Lagos**, Nigeria.

-It uses custom features like route, weather, time of day, day of week, and holiday status to give real-time insights for better travel planning.
+The web app predicts traffic congestion levels — Low, Medium, or High — using features like route, time of day, weather, and holiday status.

+Though still a prototype, this app has great potential for real-world adoption and scalability.

 <img src="traffic_light.png" alt=Traffic Light width='300'/>

-## What It Does
+## What the App Does

-- Predicts **Low**, **Medium**, or **High** traffic congestion.
+- Predicts Lagos traffic congestion as **Low**, **Medium**, or **High**
-- Takes into account:
+- Accepts user inputs like:
   - Selected Route
   - Weather Condition
   - Time of Day (AM/PM)
   - Day of the Week
   - Weekend & Public Holiday status
-- Visually communicates results using colors.
+- Visually communicates results using colour codes.
-- Easy-to-use interface.
+- Simple and user-friendly interface

-## 🧠 Dataset(synthetic)
+## Dataset(synthetic)
-Due to poor data infrastructure in nigeria, I had no access to traffic data specific to Nigeria.
-I decided to be innovative and come up with one, that would simulate real-life conditions as close as possible.
+Due to poor data infrastructure in Nigeria, I couldn't find a reliable, open-source dataset for Lagos traffic.
+I decided to create a synthetic dataset that simulates realistic traffic patterns based on:

-Due to limited knowledge and expertise, the process of generating this synthetic dataset was quite rough, but it gets the job done.

-The target variable was made to be in classes, rather than continuous(numerical), for easy interpretability for the users.
+- Personal observation of traffic trends in Lagos

+- Assumptions around peak hours, holidays, and weather influence

+- Though manually generated and not perfect, the dataset captures useful trends for model training.

-- **Features used**:
+**Features included:**

 - Route
 - Weather
 - Day
 - Hour
 - is_rush_hour
 - is_weekend
 - is_public_holiday
 - time_of_day
+- Target variable: Categorical — Low, Medium, High congestion.

 ## **Tech Stack**

 - **Frontend**: Streamlit
-- **Backend/ML**: Scikit-learn, Pandas, XGBoost
+- **Backend & ML**: Python, Scikit-learn, XGBoost, Pandas
-- **Deployment**: To be hosted via Streamlit Cloud
+- **Deployment**: Streamlit Cloud
-- **Design Tools**: A png image(for traffic icon)
+- **Design**: Custom PNG image for traffic light indicator

 ## 📁 Files

 - `streamlit_app.py`: Streamlit application code
-- `lagos_traffic_model.pkl`: Trained ML model
+- `lagos_traffic_model(1).pkl`: Trained ML model
-- `traffic_light.png`: Image used in UI
+- `traffic_light.png`: Visual for output display
 - `README.md`: Project documentation

-The synthetic dataset was then cleaned, encoded using a pipeline, and used to train a basic classification model.
+- `label_encoder.pkl`: Encodes the target variable for processing by the model

 ---

 ## **Machine Learning Model**

-- Model Type: **XGBoost Classifier**
+- Model: XGBoost Classifier
-- Trained on: 3000 synthetic records
+- Training size: ~3000 synthetic entries
+- Preprocessing: Label encoding & pipeline
+- Export: joblib for deployment
-- Evaluation: Manually tested across time/weather scenarios
+- Evaluation: Manually tested using common traffic scenarios
-- Exported using `joblib` for use in the Streamlit app

 ## Goals
-- Reduce travel time and stress for Lagos commuters
-- Provide insights for urban planners
+- Help Lagos residents reduce time spent in traffic
+- Empower people to plan better journeys
 - Showcase the potential of Machine Learning and AI in addressing real-world problems
+- Lay groundwork for future expansion into real-time prediction with live traffic data

 ---